 4. Improving customer experience

 Any business worth its salt knows the importance of constantly conducting market research to meet its customers’ ever-evolving needs.
 However, research is impossible without adequate data on the customers and their transaction habits.
-Without market research, businesses’ attempt at satisfying their clients becomes an aimless exercise without a final objective.
+Without market research, businesses’ attempt to satisfy their clients becomes an aimless exercise without a final objective.
 Simply put, it would be much like throwing darts while blindfolded and still hoping to hit the bull’s eye.
 Businesses, therefore, need to structure themselves around making life easier for their customers – an endeavor that a PDM can significantly assist.
 Having all the product’s information/data in one location makes it easier for clients to access it.

 With this in mind, clients are more likely to return to a business and even refer it and its products to other potential customers within and out of their circles.
-Yet, keep in mind: word of mouth is still one of the best ways a business can sell itself, even in the tech-driven social media age.
+Yet, keep in mind: that word of mouth is still one of the best ways a business can sell itself, even in the tech-driven social media age.
 Providing helpful information to customers also improves the speed at which products move from manufacturing to the market.
 In other words, with the PDM system, a customer gets detailed information about the product, and sales managers are informed about the precise location of their customers.
 Products stuck in inventory/warehouse are of no use for both the customers who need the product and a business that needs to sell the product to fulfill the primary objective of all companies – making a profit and continuing to grow.

 Boosting productivity/efficiency